 Social Signal & Brand Awareness

 Go social and interact with the audience on various social networks.
-Not only will this increase chances of getting more backlinks but this will also help you get more social signal for SEO.
+Not only will this increase chances of getting more backlinks but this will also help you get more social signal.

 Use Google alerts to monitor your mentions across the web.
 You can also use tools like Brand24 to monitor your mentions anywhere on the web.
 Dive right into the discussions for more natural link building opportunities.

 High CTR may not be important for you, but for search engines and especially Google (which is hungry for best user experience), you need to have more and more people click on your link when shown on SERPS.